salsa-rs/salsa/book/src/tuning.md

 policy that is completely optimized away by the compiler.
 This means there is zero runtime overhead for functions that don't need cache eviction.

-### Runtime Capacity Adjustment
+### Runtime Threshold Adjustment

-For functions with LRU enabled, you can adjust the capacity at runtime:
+For functions with eviction enabled, the existing method adjusts the minimum growth threshold at runtime:

 ```rust
 #[salsa::tracked(lru = 128)]